 To take full advantage, you could enter at the earliest time of your ticket (for example, 7 AM) and then spend 1 hour and 45 minutes enjoying the citadel between the Machu Picchu entrance and the trailhead to then begin your hike at 8:45 AM.
 Just make sure you pass the mountain’s checkpoint before your time slot ends (in this case, 9 AM).

-The trail includes 1600 stone stairs.
+Walking this trail lasts approximately 4 hours and is more than 1600 steps to the top of the mountain.
 Some parts of the path are rock and some are gravel or earth.
-The stones do get slippery in rainy season (November-March).
-The path starts out broad with a slight incline and gradually gets steeper and narrower toward the summit.
-In that portion, there are some places where the trail is slim and has a drop-off on one side.
+The stones do get slippery in rainy season (November-March), making it a lot more difficult to hike at this time of the year.
 There are a lot of places to stop and rest or take pictures along the way.
 There’s little to no shade cover as you hike, so be sure to use a hat and sunscreen.